sftpplus/sftpplus-docs/src/doc_source/installation/macos.rst

 The sample job definition file assumes that SFTPPlus is installed in the `/Library/sftpplus` directory.
-Depending on where the job definition is stored, it will be treated as a daemon or an agent.
+Depending on where the job definition is stored, it will be treated as a service or an agent.
-In order to have SFTPPlus act as a global daemon, launching each time the macOS system starts, you need to copy it in the appropriate place::
+In order to have SFTPPlus act as a global service, launching each time the macOS system starts, you need to copy it in the appropriate place::

     sudo cp bin/sftpplus-mft.plist /Library/LaunchDaemons/sftpplus.plist